JoeSz/jQuery-ScrollAnimate-Plugin/README.md

 # jQuery-ScrollAnimate-Plugin

 The jQuery ScrollAnimate plugin allows you to add animations to elements when the user scrolls down the page.

-The jQuery ScrollAnimate plugin allows you to add animations to elements when the user scrolls down the page.
 It is designed to be lightweight and easy to use.